vinferrer/connPFM/README.md

 2. Selection of significant CF events based on the pairwise CF matrix computed from the AUC timecourses (CF-AUC); this selection step can be done in 2 ways:
     * Temporal: Thresholding of the root sum of squares (RSS) time-series calculated from the CF-AUC matrix, where the threshold is based on a null distribution of the RSS computed by repeating the same procedure with 100 phase-randomized surrogate datasets, and selecting all the events occurring at those exceeding times;
     * Spatio-temporal selection: Thresholding of the CF-AUC matrix based on the null distribution of all the elements of the 100 surrogate CF-AUC matrices (e.g., p<0.05).
 3. Debiasing of the neuronal related activity associated with the selected deconvolved events, which by definition show a significant CF with any other region, through ordinary least-squares regression.
+This reduces the bias of using an L1 norm in the inverse problem, which biases estimates towards zero not reflecting the real amplitude of events.

 ![connPFM flowchart](https://github.com/vinferrer/connPFM/blob/readme/docs/connPFM_flowchart.png?raw=true)